Safety Leadership Challenge

 - Step 1: Plan your challenge

-- Step 2: Act and implement your challenge – coming soon
+- Step 2: Measure your baseline, identify issues, and implement your challenge

 - Step 3: Measure your impact – coming soon